 Depending on the type of money and the timing, the tax treatment on the withdrawal is different.
 Sometimes it’s tax-free penalty-free.
-Sometimes you pay 10% penalty but not tax.
+Sometimes you pay a 10% penalty but no tax.
 Sometimes you pay tax but no penalty.
 Sometimes you pay both tax and penalty.
 If you do multiple withdrawals before 59-1/2, it will be very difficult to tell what type of money you are withdrawing and what types are left in your Roth IRA unless you maintain a spreadsheet like this.

 Here’s a math exercise: